-The purpose of the document analysis project is to create a web application, which will disaggregate multiple PDF format documents of a same type and reaggregate the information within in a manner that would make it identifiable, retrievable and easily readable.
+The intent of the document analysis project was to create a web application, which will disaggregate multiple PDF format documents of a same type and reaggregate the informational content to make it identifiable, retrievable and easily readable.
 Generally, data in the pdf documents is semi-structured.
-As opposed to well-structured data, which conforms to a schema or data model and can be queried using structured query language to answer questions, it does not adhere to any rigorous format.
+As opposed to well-structured data, which conforms to a schema or data model and can be queried using structured query language to answer questions, the content does not adhere to any rigorous format.

 Solution

-To receive structured data as described in problem statement, we propose the following steps:
+To extract structured data as described in problem statement, we used the following steps: